Pc2301/pc2301.github.io/index.md

 <img src="/assets/images/pc.PNG" alt="Prashant C" class="profile-pic" />

-Hi!
-I'm Prashant.
-I am working at Oracle on Machine Learning & AI.
-I write about tech, dev, finance & life.
+Hi, I'm Prashant!
+I currently work at Oracle Bangalore, where I focus on machine learning , large language models, natural language processing and software development.
+Outside of work, I'm passionate about finance, personal growth, and life lessons—and this blog is where I share insights and stories across all these areas.
 <div class="contact-links">
   <p>
     Connect with me:<br />